Quantum Vacuum Radiation Near a Critical Point: Theoretical framework

 where $\omega_a$ is the bosonic frequency and $\eta$ is the coupling strength which dictates the interaction between the bosonic field and some higher-energy levels.
-In particular, the Hamiltonian in \cref{eq:H_sys_dispersive} has been extensively used since it can be interpreted as the dispersive limit of the Dicke model in the normal phase, whenever the transition frequency of the two-level systems $\omega_b$ is much greater than the bosonic frequency, \textit{i.e.} $\omega_b \gg \omega_a$ \cite{Zueco2009dispersive}.
-As can be readily verified, this Hamiltonian exhibits a quantum phase transition at the critical coupling \(\eta_c=\omega_a/4\).
-This value matches the critical point of the Dicke model in the thermodynamic limit, \(g_c=\sqrt{\omega_a\omega_b/2}\), since \(\eta=g^2/\omega_b\) in the dispersive limit.
-This relation enables direct experimental access, as nonadiabatic periodic modulations of $\omega_b$ (associated with the transition frequency of a spin ensemble) can be implemented through a time-dependent applied magnetic field, on the contrary a nonadiabatic modulation of the coupling strenght \(g\) is more difficult to realize.
+In particular, the Hamiltonian in \cref{eq:H_sys_dispersive} has been extensively used since it can be interpreted as the dispersive limit of the Dicke model in the normal phase, whenever the transition frequency of the two-level systems $\omega_b$ is much greater than the bosonic frequency, i.e., $\omega_b \gg \omega_a$ \cite{Zueco2009dispersive}.
+As can be readily verified, this Hamiltonian exhibits a QPT at the critical coupling \(\eta_c=\omega_a/4\).
+This value matches the critical point of the Dicke model in the thermodynamic limit, \(g_c=\sqrt{\omega_a\omega_b}/2\), since \(\eta=g^2/\omega_b\) in the dispersive limit.
+This relation enables direct experimental access and it is relevant for the subsequent results, as nonadiabatic periodic modulations of $\omega_b$ can be implemented through a time-dependent applied magnetic field; while, on the contrary, a direct nonadiabatic modulation of the coupling strength \(g\) is usually more difficult to realize.

-We now develop a comprehensive theoretical framework for the corresponding open system, able to give reliable predictions even near the critical point, where the usual approximations based on the smallness of the ratio between the losses and the eigenfrequencies of the system fail (e.g., Born-Markov).
+We now develop a comprehensive theoretical framework for the corresponding open system, able to give reliable predictions even near the critical point, where the usual approximations (e.g., Born-Markov) based on the smallness of the ratio between the losses and the eigenfrequencies of the system fail.
 To this end, we model the external environment as an infinite collection of independent harmonic oscillators and, thus, the total Hamiltonian (system plus external bath) can be written as \cite{GardinerZoller_book}